realrico/Cleaner-/README.md

 Feel free to check the code for yourself or make further edits as needed.
 I hope this tool proves helpful!
 Add me on discord @realrico for questions or errors.

-PS: the file is called GameCleaner, iykyk ;)